 “I recommend that students become mentees because it helps them get acquainted with the resources available at DePaul.
 Going to an institution with 20,000+ students in Chicago can be overwhelming.
 STARS Peer Mentors can help them combat any challenges that they may have and help them thrive during their time as a student.” - Samantha Mallett (Business Marketing, Rising Senior)

 What can you hope to gain from being a part of STARS?

 - Community: Students who engage in any of the College Transitions programs or events will establish a supportive community to assist them in navigating the institutional systems they face.

-- Mentoring: By joining the STARS Program, first-year students are paired up with a successful, upper-class mentor who helps them manage their way through the first year of their college experience, connects them to the campus community and assists them with finding the opportunities that best fit their interests and needs.
+- Mentoring: By joining the STARS Program, first-year students are paired up with a successful who helps them manage their way through the first year of their college experience.
+The mentors connects them to the campus community and assists them with finding the opportunities that best fit their interests and needs.